SheilaRT/Azure-Alphant/README.md

 *The codepoint value is a minimum of 4 digits.

 **Codepoints outside of Plane 0 do not display correctly using the C/C++/Java source code above.
 For codepoints which are 5 or 6 digits in length, use curly brackets around the digits.
-Example: The Unicode Codepoint for 'SNAIL' is U+1F40C, and will not display correctly unless written as `\u{1F40C}` or `\uD83D\uDC0C`.
+Example: The Unicode Codepoint for :snail: 'SNAIL' is U+1F40C, and will not display correctly unless written as `\u{1F40C}` or `\uD83D\uDC0C`.
 For more information, see '[Why do some of the language scripts look like they are a repeated character, but are also paired with a latin number or letter in my project?](https://github.com/SheilaRT/Azure-Alphant/wiki#why-do-some-of-the-language-scripts-look-like-they-are-a-repeated-character-but-are-also-paired-with-a-latin-number-or-letter-in-my-project)'.

 ### How do I change the size of the tiles?
 On your desktop, use the hotkeys **CTRL** + :heavy_plus_sign: (Windows) or **⌘ Command** + :heavy_plus_sign: (Mac) to make the tiles larger.
 Use the hotkeys **CTRL** + :heavy_minus_sign: (Windows) or **⌘ Command** + :heavy_minus_sign: (Mac) to make the tiles smaller.
 Use the hotkeys **CTRL**+**0** (Windows) or **⌘ Command**+**0** (Mac) to return the tiles to their default size.
 Mobile and tablet users may change the size of the tiles using the same spread and pinch gestures you normally use.
 Keep in mind that while the tiles will still work as intended, the font field may not if the Azure Alphant header ends up covering it when at maximum zoom levels on small screens.